Fdawgs/yh-fhir-listeners/CONTRIBUTING.md

 As noted in the prerequisites section of the readme file, this project requires that you have Node.js, Yarn, and Mirth Connect installed for development.

-With those in place you can fork the repo and clone it, and then run `yarn install` to install all development dependencies.
+With those in place, you can fork the repository, clone it, and then run `yarn install` to install all development dependencies.

 ### Development Workflow